 The Oregon Secretary of State Civics Toolkit has a unique Oregon-centric focus.
-For your convenience, we've compiled a list of websites offering lesson materials focusing on women and suffrage as well as state and national civics.
-We welcome your suggestions for additions to this list.
+We've compiled a list of websites offering lesson materials focusing on women and suffrage as well as state and national civics.

 Oregon Women: Making a Difference

-Commemorating the 100th anniversary of women’s suffrage in Oregon in 2012, the Center for Women, Politics and Policy (CWPP) has developed a Women’s Leadership grade 6 through 12 curriculum, consisting of four 50-minute lessons and a culminating project in which students will interview women in their community.
+Commemorating the 100th anniversary of women’s suffrage in Oregon in 2012, Portland State University developed a Women’s Leadership grade 6 through 12 curriculum, consisting of four 50-minute lessons and a culminating project in which students will interview women in their community.

 The League of Women Voters of Oregon